 Career Coaching and Artist Networking Sessions: Rebanks Fellows will have the opportunity for coaching sessions with visiting performers to Koerner Hall, such as pianists Emanuel Ax and András Schiff.
 Further, The Glenn Gould School will organize up to three sessions with Canada’s pre-eminent musicians and musical leaders, including Peter Oundjian, Johannes Debus, and Julian Kuerti.

 Performance Opportunities:Performance is at the core of this program.
 Each Rebanks Fellow will be presented in recital and in important chamber music performances throughout the year at both The Royal Conservatory and with our many presenting partners.

 Orchestral musicians will invited to take leadership roles in the Royal Conservatory Orchestra, working with such conductors as Sir Roger Norrington, Tito Muñoz, Leon Fleisher and Johannes Debus.

 Rebanks Fellows will be involved in the numerous performance opportunities of The Glenn Gould School, including the New Music Ensemble and master classes with internationally-acclaimed visiting artists.

-An important component of The Rebanks Family Fellowship is a funded international performance residency.
+International Performance Residency: An important component of The Rebanks Family Fellowship is a funded European performance residency.
 This residency provides each Rebanks Fellow with the opportunity to experience the highest standard of international music training and performance specific to their own development, and strategically expand their professional outlook and network.
 It will expose them to different approaches and artistic values, and provide for engagement personally and professionally with an elite international peer group.